azuree0/Latrones/README.md

 ### Winning the Game

-- Victory: Capture all of your opponent's pieces, OR immobilize them so they cannot make any legal moves.
+- Victory: Capture all of your opponent's pieces, or immobilize them so they cannot make any moves.
 - End: The game ends immediately when a player has no pieces remaining or cannot move.

 <br>